romm0109/ai-pr-reviewer/README.md

 ## Overview

-CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
-It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments
+CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests and GitLab merge requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
+It is designed to be used as a GitHub Action or GitLab CI/CD job and can be configured to run on every pull request/merge request and review comments.

+### Supported Platforms

+- **GitHub** - GitHub Actions (cloud and self-hosted runners)
+- **GitLab** - GitLab CI/CD (gitlab.com and self-hosted instances)

 ## Reviewer Features: